 From my airplane window I’m looking down upon Waiheke Island, that island I visited a little over a week ago.
 It looks pretty amazing from up here, but then as Leonardo da Vinci once said, “When once you have tasted flight, you will forever walk the earth with your eyes turned skyward, for there you have been, and there you will always long to return.”

 That said, I still like peering out of the window and looking out onto the world below.
 Toy cars, patchwork mountains, and plastic oceans stretch to the end of the shrunken world I’m flying above.
-In many ways it’s a minor miracle that I, and everyone else on this plane, can hop distances that not long ago were insurmountable.
-We’ve reduced great voyages to a mere byline in our travel stories, to little more than a one word answer to that inevitable question, “How was your flight?”
+In many ways, it’s a minor miracle that I, and everyone else on this planet, can hop distances that not long ago were insurmountable.
+We’ve reduced great voyages to a mere byline in our travel stories, too little more than a one-word answer to that inevitable question, “How was your flight?”

-So I’ve doused myself in expensive after shave that I had no intention of buying at the duty free shop in the airport, and now I’m flying back to Australia.
+So I’ve applied expensive cologne that I had no intention of buying at the duty-free shop in the airport, and now I’m flying back to Australia.
 I’ll be there in the time it takes to watch a movie and have a drink.